8secz-johndpope/SonicVis/README.md

-This is an application for research purpose, which will be applied to the paper submission of visualization conference next year.
+This is an application for research purpose.

 **Application introduction**